regebro/prehistoric-python/presentation.rst

 .. note::

-    This is nicer if you want a list.
+    This is of course nicer if you want a list.
+You all do this, right?
+No?

 ----